nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 By default all QUIC connections are authenticated and secured, via a TLS handshake.
 The handshake allows for the endpoints to be authenticated by a certificate and then securely generates shared secrets to encrypt the QUIC packet traffic.
-Post-handshake, this packet enryption can occupy a considerable percentage of CPU usage, depending on the scenario.
+Post-handshake, this packet encryption can occupy a considerable percentage of CPU usage, depending on the scenario.
 Additionally, there are scenarios where the protections given by this encryption are either unnecessary or unwanted.
 For these scenarios, this document defines an extension to the QUIC protocol to allow for mutually participating endpoints to negotiate the disablement of encryption for the 1-RTT packets sent after the handshake.

 # Conventions and Definitions